-These baked sticky Chinese chicken wings made with brown sugar and soy sauce taste delicious and are the easiest chicken wing recipe you can find!
+These baked sticky Chinese chicken wings made with brown sugar and soy sauce are always a hit at my parties.
+And it truly is the easiest chicken wing recipe you can find!

 These easy sticky Chinese chicken wings are one of my go-to recipes for parties when I want an easy-to-make appetizer that everyone loves!
 (And let’s be honest, when do I not want that?)

 They do have to bake for a couple of hours so it generally isn’t a recipe that I serve for weeknight dinners.